 Several key factors determine the success of digital transformation initiatives at the local, national, or regional level.
 These factors include the strength and consistency of leadership commitment to digital transformation; the effectiveness of a region's governance and institutions to manage digital transformation initiatives in the short, medium and long term; the quality of the enabling environment in the region that supports the implementation of digital strategies, initiatives and projects and incentivizes digital adoption in the public and private sector; the level of digital skills and competencies across the region, including advanced professional digital skills, as well as the general level of digital literacy of the population at large required to function in a digital economy and society; the access to digital technologies such as broadband and mobile connectivity, cloud technologies, etc.; and the openness to and support of digital innovation across the region.

-An assessment, conducted by the CAREC Secretariat in collaboration with UNESCAP, on the level of development of these factors across the region revealed the following strengths, weaknesses, opportunities, and threats across CAREC member countries.
+An assessment of the level of development of these factors across the region revealed the following strengths, weaknesses, opportunities, and threats across CAREC member countries.

 1. CAREC Strengths